sdave777/Network-Analysis-and-DCO-Prioritization/README.md

 The project includes several scripts and a FastAPI application for interacting with the predictive model and performing hypothesis tests.

-Go to the following website for the proof of concept:
+Click the following link for the proof of concept:

 [uvicorn API:app](https://network-analysis-and-dco-prioritization.onrender.com/docs#/)